MateoCorDuarte/Technical-Interview-Questions/RTOS/Theory.md

 # RTOS
-RTOS (Real-time operating system) is an operating system designed to be small.
+*RTOS* (Real-time operating system) is an operating system designed to be small.
 It is used mainly in devices that need to react to external events within strict time constraints.

-Multitasking.
+*Task* = threat(in small RTOSes because they don't support virtual memory)

+*Multitasking:* Multiple users can use

 Blocking and non-blocking wait: